catppuccin/python/README.md

 c.TerminalInteractiveShell.highlighting_style = "catppuccin-mocha"
 ```

-Putting this into your [IPython configuration](https://ipython.readthedocs.io/en/stable/config/intro.html) and ensuring `catppuccin[pygments]` is installed in the same environment will give you Catppuccin Mocha syntax highlighting in the REPL.
-See [here](https://github.com/backwardspy/dots/blob/f6991570d6691212e27e266517656192f910ccbf/dot_config/ipython/profile_default/ipython_config.py) for a more complete example configuration.
+Putting this into your [IPython configuration](https://ipython.readthedocs.io/en/stable/config/intro.html)
+and ensuring `catppuccin[pygments]` is installed in the same environment will
+give you Catppuccin Mocha syntax highlighting in the REPL.
+See [here](https://github.com/backwardspy/dots/blob/f6991570d6691212e27e266517656192f910ccbf/dot_config/ipython/profile_default/ipython_config.py)
+for an example of a more complete configuration.

 ## Contribution